 Interventions around natural resources, environment and climate change provide significant opportunities to empower women politically and economically, and to strengthen their contributions to conflict prevention and peacebuilding in conflict-affected countries.
 Yet opportunities related to natural resources remain underutilized in peace and development programming.

-The Joint Programme on Women, Natural Resources and Peace was established by UN Environment, UN Women, UNDP and PBSO in 2016.
-Building on the joint analysis published in the flagship report “Women and Natural Resources: Unlocking the Peacebuilding Potential,” the four partners are working to pilot test innovative approaches in the field and develop good practices for using natural resource-based interventions as a tool for strengthening women’s participation in conflict prevention and resolution efforts; democratic governance; economic recovery and sustainable development.
+The Joint Programme on Women, Natural Resources and Peace was established by the United Nations Environment Programme (UNEP), UN Women, the Unitted Nations Development Programme (UNDP) and the UN Peacebuilding Support Office (PBSO) in 2016.
+Building on the joint analysis published in the flagship report “Women and Natural Resources: Unlocking the Peacebuilding Potential," the four partners are working to pilot test innovative approaches in the field and develop good practices for using natural resource-based interventions as a tool for strengthening women’s participation in conflict prevention and resolution efforts; democratic governance; economic recovery and sustainable development.

-- UN Environment, UN Women, UNDP and PBSO: Women and Natural Resources: Unlocking the Peacebuilding Potential (2013)
+- UNEP, UN Women, UNDP and PBSO: Women and Natural Resources: Unlocking the Peacebuilding Potential (2013)

 - UN Women: Global Study on the Implementation of UN Security Council Resolution 1325 (2015)